 – Amazon music

 I use the normal personal apps for things like Internet banking and so on.
-I also use Blockfolio for monitoring cryptocurrency.
+I also use Coin Gecko for monitoring cryptocurrency.

 One my iPad, which also serves as a personal entertainment device, I have the streaming services Netflix and Amazon Prime Video.

 The above are my used apps across my various mobile devices.
-My aim to try and keep the app standard across all the devices and as few as possible.
-I try and standardise as on the Microsoft apps on all platforms.
+My aim to try and keep the apps standard across all the devices and as few as possible.
+I try and standardise on the Microsoft apps on all platforms and use these as much as possible.
 I certainly use a wide variety of apps on my devices by prefer the desktop versions if available.